SahillRazaa/tle_submission/README.md

 * Redux: For centralized, predictable, and scalable state management across the application.
 * Axios: For making efficient HTTP requests to the backend APIs.
 * Chart.js / Recharts: For powerful and visually appealing data visualizations (rating graphs, bar charts).
-* Tailwind CSS: A utility-first CSS framework for rapid and responsive UI development, ensuring a modern and adaptive design.
+* styled-components: For Design and Animations
+* react-router-dom: For Client-side routing
 * react-toastify: For elegant and user-friendly toast notifications.
+* papaparse: To work with JSON and CSV

 **Backend:**